RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: A new low-rank factored iteration

 in formulation \eqref{lrcf:eq:qadi-lr} of the method we have collected $V_1, \ldots, V_k$ into the matrix $Z_k$, and $\tilde{Y}_1, \ldots, \tilde{Y}_k$ into the block-diagonal matrix $Y_k$.

-When $p=1$ and all the shifts are chosen as eigenvalues of the Hamiltonian matrix associated with the initial Riccati equation \eqref{intro:eq:ric}, the update described in Proposition \ref{lrcf:prop:update_is_good} reduces to \cite[Theorem 5]{BujB14}.
+When $p=1$ and all the shifts are chosen as eigenvalues of the Hamiltonian matrix associated with the initial Riccati equation \eqref{intro:eq:ric}, the update described in Proposition~\ref{lrcf:prop:update_is_good} reduces to \cite[Theorem 5]{BujB14}.
 Thus in that case, the RADI algorithm reduces to the invariant subspace approach \eqref{lrcf:eq:ham-ric}.

 Furthermore, iteration \eqref{lrcf:eq:qadi-lr} clearly reduces to the low-rank Lyapunov ADI method \eqref{lrcf:eq:lyap-adi-lr} when $B=0$; in that case $Y_k = I$.
 The relation to the original qADI iteration \eqref{lrcf:eq:qadi} is not clear unless $p=1$ and the shifts are chosen as eigenvalues of $\nice{H}$, in which case both of these methods coincide with the invariant subspace approach.
-We discuss this further in Section~\ref{equiv}; now we turn our attention on how to implement the low-rank RADI algorithm \eqref{lrcf:eq:qadi-lr} efficiently.
+We discuss this further in the following section.